Skip to main content Skip to navigation

 Teaching

-My teaching focuses on the new MSc course Predictive Modelling and Scientific Computing, where I supervise a group project and will also provide a guest lecture on advanced simulation algorithms in Spring 2024.
+My teaching focuses on the new MSc course Predictive Modelling and Scientific Computing, where I am co-lecturer of ES98D Particle-based modelling and supervisor/examiner of both group and individual projects.
+In 2023-24, I also provided a guest lecture on advanced simulation algorithms for ES98E Scientific Machine Learning.

 I also provide weekly maths support to my first-year tutees and am co-lecturer for the third-year module ES386 Dynamics of Vibrating Systems.